 - Barcelona Super Saver: Sightseeing Tour with Montjuic Cable Car and Montserrat Tour

-We’ve waxed poetic about the Norwegian Fjords many, many times (including this recent post with tips for traveling the Norway in a Nutshell route), and for good reason: look at those things!
+We’ve waxed poetic about the Norwegian Fjords many, many times (including this recent post with tips for traveling the Norway in a Nutshell route), and for good reason.
 This area was named a UNESCO World Heritage site because it’s considered to be one of the most beautiful landscapes in the world.

-Norway & fjords by train: Look, if you’re going to head out all the way to Norway to see this beautiful landscape, you want to make sure you invest in a great experience.
-It’s probably a once in a lifetime opportunity!
+Norway & fjords by train: If you’re going to head out all the way to Norway to see this beautiful landscape, you want to make sure you invest in a great experience.
 The Norway in a Nutshell tour is perfect for this route because it takes care of everything: the train portion of the trip, the bus portion, and the boat portion.
 These different transportation segments are great because you get to experience the fjords from far away, then up close and personal, from land and water and the sides of mountains, meaning your photo opportunities are going to be pretty frequent and varied.
-Charge those camera batteries!
+Charge those camera batteries.

 The highlight of Split is the Diocletian Palace, a UNESCO World Heritage Site since 1979.
-The entire historic city center is built around its remains.
+The entire historic city centre is built around its remains.
 The palace is considered to be among the best-preserved Roman palaces in the world (if not THE best), and it was built by the Roman emperor Diocletian at the turn of the 4th century.
-The location is spectacular too, lying in a bay on the southside of a short peninsula jutting from the Dalmatian Coast.
+The location is spectacular too, lying in a bay on the south side of a short peninsula jutting out from the Dalmatian Coast.

 Split by train: Split is about 5.5 hours from Zagreb by train, and the route is pretty scenic!
 If you plan to travel around Croatia a bit more by train, you might want to consider a Eurail Croatia Pass.
 If this is the only train trip you’re taking, you’ll be good to go with point to point tickets.
-Here’s a helpful guide we put together about your options for traveling in Croatia.
+Here’s a helpful guide outlining options for traveling in Croatia.

-FUN FACT (and actually, kind of an essential fact): The Hallstatt train station is across the lake from the actual town.
-To get into the town, there are ferries that take arriving passengers across the lake.
+Important to note: The Hallstatt train station is across the lake from the actual town.
+To get into the town, there are ferries that take arriving visitors across the lake.
 The ferries are timed to meet train arrivals and departures, and the ferry ride to town takes about 10 or 15 minutes.

-You knew there’d be at least one castle on this list.
-Sintra is the castle that fairytales are made of: formerly a monastery, this beautiful structure is a mix of Gothic, Moorish, and Renaissance designs while its surrounding gardens are also a mix of both local and exotic species.
-Need even more romance than that?
-Sintra Mountain used to be called “The Mountain of the Moon.”
+Sintra is a castle straight out of a fairytale.
+Formerly a monastery, this beautiful structure is a mix of Gothic, Moorish, and Renaissance design while its surrounding gardens are also a mix of both local and exotic species.
+If that wasn’t temptation enough to visit, Sintra Mountain used to be called “The Mountain of the Moon.”

 Sintra by train: 45 minutes by train from Lisbon.
 Tickets can be purchased locally.
-Or, if you’d prefer some commentary and expert knowledge, there are a few great tours you can choose from:
+Or, if you’d prefer some commentary and expert knowledge, there are several tours to choose from: